Mechanical engineering: Coursework

 Mechanical engineers are also expected to understand and be able to apply basic concepts from chemistry, physics, tribology, chemical engineering, civil engineering, and electrical engineering.
-All mechanical engineering programs include multiple semesters of mathematical classes including calculus, and advanced mathematical concepts including differential equations, partial differential equations, linear algebra, abstract algebra, and differential geometry, among others.
+All mechanical engineering programs include multiple semesters of mathematical classes including calculus, and advanced mathematical concepts including differential equations, partial differential equations, linear algebra, differential geometry, and statistics, among others.

 In addition to the core mechanical engineering curriculum, many mechanical engineering programs offer more specialized programs and classes, such as control systems, robotics, transport and logistics, cryogenics, fuel technology, automotive engineering, biomechanics, vibration, optics and others, if a separate department does not exist for these subjects.

 Most mechanical engineering programs also require varying amounts of research or community projects to gain practical problem-solving experience.
 In the United States it is common for mechanical engineering students to complete one or more internships while studying, though this is not typically mandated by the university.
 Cooperative education is another option.
-Future work skills research puts demand on study components that feed student's creativity and innovation.
+Research puts demand on study components that feed student's creativity and innovation.